 This is usually an outpatient procedure.
 Samples of the lining of the small intestine will be studied under a microscope to look for damage and inflammation due to celiac disease.
 It is recommended that the doctor take at least 4-6 duodenal samples from the second part of duodenum and the duodenal bulb, in order to obtain an accurate diagnosis.

 IMPORTANT: If you are currently on a gluten-free diet, your physician may recommend a gluten challenge to allow antibodies to build in your bloodstream prior to testing.
-Recommendations range from eating 1/2 slice of bread or a cracker daily for 12 weeks to eating 3 grams of gluten for 2 weeks.
+The recommended gluten intake for the gluten challenge is two slices of wheat-based bread daily for 6-8 weeks.
 A gluten challenge should only be supervised by a physician trained in celiac disease, who can move you immediately to a biopsy if your symptoms are severe.
 Never undertake a gluten challenge when pregnant.

 What Does the Intestinal Biopsy Show?
 (Give Me the Science)